Requinard/fastapi-playground/README.md

 A project where I make FastAPI do some cool stuff such as generic filtering, async database use and more.

+It really takes the effort out of developing APIs.

 ## Interesting bits

 These are some interesting takeaways to maybe copy and paste into your own projects.